Oklahoma police: Suspect nabbed in killings of 4 at pot farm

-The Oklahoma State Bureau of Investigation said Tuesday evening in a post on Facebook that Wu Chen was taken into custody without incident in the afternoon by officers with the Miami Beach Police Department.
+Wu Chen was taken into custody without incident just before 4 p.m.
+Central time by Miami Beach police and taken to the Miami-Dade County Detention Center, the Oklahoma State Bureau of Investigation said in an evening post on Facebook.

-It added that the arrest came “after a car tag reader flagged vehicle he was driving,” and that he was taken to the Miami-Dade County Detention Center.

-Chen will be charged with murder and shooting with intent to kill and faces extradition to Oklahoma, police said.
+The arrest came “after a car tag reader flagged vehicle he was driving,” it added.
+The suspect will be charged with murder and shooting with intent to kill and faces extradition to Oklahoma.

+OSBI also posted a photo provided by U.S. Marshals of the man sitting shoeless on a curb, apparently with his hands cuffed behind his back.

+Authorities said the victims — three men and one woman, all Chinese citizens — were shot dead and “executed” on the 10-acre (4-hectare) property west of Hennessey, about 55 miles (90 kilometers) northwest of Oklahoma City.
+A fifth victim who is also a Chinese citizen was wounded and taken to an Oklahoma City hospital.

 People are also reading…

-Authorities have a suspect in mind, but the Oklahoma State Bureau of Investigation is withholding the name for now to avoid endangering others.
+Authorities had said previous they had a suspect in mind but were withholding the name for the time being to avoid endangering others.

 “The suspect was inside that building for a significant amount of time before the executions began,” OSBI said in a news release Tuesday.
 “Based on the investigation thus far, this does not appear to be a random incident.”

 OSBI Capt.
-Stan Florence said the previous day that authorities believe the suspect knew the victims, who were found dead Sunday night.
+Stan Florence said the previous day that authorities believed the suspect knew the victims, who were found dead Sunday night.

 “They all know each other," Florence said.
 "Don't know if they're related, or if they're coworkers, but certainly these individuals were, we believe, all familiar with each other.”